 But even with a dermatologist who’s basically a wizard, I still get breakouts.
 And they still suck.
 And they still, naturally, occur right when I absolutely cannot afford to have them, like before my best friend’s wedding or my massive work gala.

-The irony of all of this is that I’m clueless with makeup, and so covering up a breakout really isn’t an option.
-I don’t even own foundation, and yet people always seem to think that my skin is actually pretty decent.
+The irony of all of this is that while I’m fascinated by makeup, and love experimenting with different products, I’m very much into the “less is more look,” and so I don’t even own foundation, and yet people always seem to think that my skin is actually pretty decent.

 This is because again – awesome dermatologist! – but also because I’ve learned through trial and error and one very ugly meltdown (never cried over a boy; definitely cried over a zit), that PREVENTION is my best bet.
 Like everything else in life, being proactive is better than being reactive.

-Unfortunately, for a girl who knows next-to-nothing about beauty supplies, skincare seemed like an overwhelming topic to tackle.
+Unfortunately, when I first started out on my skincare journey, it seemed like an overwhelming topic to tackle.
 Everything I Googled seemed to be either very expensive or too labor intensive (I am not whipping up an avocado, egg white, and coconut milk mask every night before bed.
-Have you TRIED to bring an avocado the correct level of ripeness?!?).
+Have you TRIED to find an avocado with the correct level of ripeness?!?).
 But I persevered, and eventually found a whole slew of products – all reasonably priced – that seem to address nearly all the problems my skin can cook up.

-Let me preface this by saying that everyone’s skin is different, and that I am more likely to be named the Queen of Pluto than I am to be considered a skincare expert.
+Let me preface this by saying that everyone’s skin is different.
 What works for my skin might not work for yours at all, and you’ll have to go through your own trial and error phase.
-Even with this repertoire, I STILL get breakouts, and they still come at the most inconvenient of times.
+Even with this repertoire, I STILL get breakouts occasionally, and they still come at the most inconvenient of times.
 When that happens, I think back to an interview that Keira Knightley once did (I wish I could find a link to it. . .)

 To paraphrase, an interviewer asked how she dealt with her struggles with acne: